Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 General feelings

-ClickUp most likely is the most feature-rich system I’ve seen.
+ClickUp is most likely ** the most feature-rich system I’ve seen**.
 It has everything you can imagine: tasks, chats, email integration, forms, dashboards, integrations, automations, and 100s bells and whistles.
-Yes, it looks like a task tracking tool on a surface, but it’s a complete one.
+Yes, it looks like a task-tracking tool on the surface, but it’s a complete one.

-💪 ClickUp is fast and everything works pretty well.
 Getting started is awesome, if you check the first three videos, you will have a good understanding of how to get going.
+However, ClickUp has serious performance issues — and it can be noticed even during onboarding as tasks are loading for a while.
+I’m curious if the ClickUp 3.0 release will fix that.

 Philosophy